 - Sandra Manninger & Matias del Campo – SPAN Architects Vienna, Detroit, Shanghai

 - Tom Verebes – OCEAN CN Studio, Beijing.

-RMIT Architecture is renowned for its strong, long-standing links with industry through our teaching staff, many of whom are internationally recognised award winning practicing architects.
-In the design studio context you will have the opportunity to work on real-world projects with local and international communities and industry partners.
+RMIT Architecture is renowned for its strong, long-standing links with industry through our teaching staff, many of whom are internationally recognised, award-winning practising architects.
+In the design studio context, you will have the opportunity to work on real-world projects with local and international communities and industry partners.
 Public lectures are held throughout the year, led by prominent local and international architects.

 RMIT Architecture has a huge range of international exchange agreements with universities in the USA, Europe and Asia.
 You’ll also have the opportunity to choose design studios that require overseas travel, to work with students from international universities.

 Recent design studios have included collaborations with students in Berlin, Germany and architecture practices in Shanghai, China.